|Monday:||7:30 AM - 5:30 PM|

 The serpentine belt may also run the pumps for both the power steering (some are electric) and power brakes (some use vacuum boost).

 And, on most vehicles, the serpentine belt powers the water pump.
 The water pump circulates coolant through the engine to keep it within optimal operating temperatures.
-On some Brooklyn Park vehicles, the water pump is powered by the timing belt instead of the serpentine belt.
+On some PRINCETON vehicles, the water pump is powered by the timing belt instead of the serpentine belt.

-When they understand what it does, Brooklyn Park drivers realize that if it breaks, it affects a lot of systems.
+When they understand what it does, PRINCETON drivers realize that if it breaks, it affects a lot of systems.
 That's why vehicle manufacturers outline recommended replacement guidelines in the owner’s manuals.
 If this important maintenance component is not included in your owner’s manual, come see us at Affordable Transmissions.

 If it has lost a significant amount of thickness, it also needs to be replaced.
 Talk to your service advisor at Affordable Transmissions.
 There's a special spring-loaded pulley attached to the engine called the tensioner pulley.
 Its job is to make sure there's a constant tension on the serpentine belt so that it doesn't slip.
 The spring can become worn and no longer provide the necessary pressure to keep the belt tight.
 At Affordable Transmissions, we recommend that the tensioner be replaced at the same time as the serpentine belt.